Joel Porter: Hartlepool United

-In the 2005/06 season, Porter struggled with a long-term knee injury that lasted 10 months and prevented him from playing for the majority of the season.
-Porter returned to Hartlepool squad and came on as a substitute against Huddersfield, scoring after 6 minutes to mark his return.
+In the 2005–06 season, Porter struggled with a long-term knee injury that lasted 10 months and prevented him from playing for the majority of the season.
+Porter returned to Hartlepool squad and came on as a substitute against Huddersfield, scoring after 6 minutes.
 However, his return could not prevent Hartlepool from being relegated from Football League One.
 He helped Hartlepool win promotion back to the Football League One the following season under Danny Wilson and helped Pools survive in the third tier the following two seasons.

+On 9 October 2007, Porter became the first player in the club's history to score a hat-trick after coming on as a substitute in Hartlepool's 5–2 away win against Lincoln City in the Football League Trophy.

+In the 2007–08 season, his performances attracted the attention of a host of A-League clubs such as Perth Glory and Wellington Phoenix FC who wanted to see him return home to play in the newly-formed A-League.
+Porter was closely linked to sign with the Phoenix, however Hartlepool elected to invoke the team option to re-sign him for one more year and he agreed to stay.
+Upon Porter staying at Hartlepool, Wellington chief executive Tony Pignata said that the news was "disappointing" and told the club's official website: "Joel's a quality striker and would have fitted in well with the squad.
+But his chairman at Hartlepool has stated Joel will remain in England and the contract is watertight, so there's nothing more that we can do except press on with the leads we have."

-His final season at Victoria Park was his most prolific, scoring 23 times including a hat-trick against Swindon Town.
-In April, he announced he was heading back to Australia that summer but signed off his time in England in style, scoring twice at Yeovil, before being crowned the Player of the Year by fans and players alike before his last home game against Leeds United.
+His final season at Victoria Park was his most prolific, seeing as he scored 23 times including a hat-trick against Swindon Town.
+In April, he announced he was heading back to Australia that summer but signed off his time in England in style, scoring twice at Yeovil Town, before being crowned the Player of the Year by fans and players alike before his last home game against Leeds United.